A Penny Well Spent

 ‘Duly noted.’

-‘Where am I?’ asked the man formerly known as the Commode Dragon, as he woke up in a panic.
+‘Where am I?’ asked the old man in a panic as he woke up and looked around at his surroundings.

 ‘Calm down,’ said Faucet, reaching out to settle him back down into bed.
 ‘You’re in a hospital.
 You had a stroke, so my friend and I brought you here.’